Stage 3 Modified Water Restrictions will go into effect June 29, 2014.OUTDOOR WATERING SCHEDULE

 The use of automatic sprinkler systems will be limited at each service address to once every two weeks based on location within the residential trash collection zones and the watering schedule map.

 Turfgrass may be watered up to two hours on any day with a hand-held hose except between the hours of 10:00 am to 6:00 pm.

 Registered and properly functioning smart irrigation systems must comply with the once every two week restrictions.

 During Central Standard Time

 There are no ‘time of day’ restrictions.
-Outdoor watering with a sprinkler system is still limited to once-per-week but only if necessary.
+Outdoor watering with a sprinkler system is limited to the regularly scheduled residential trash collection day, when Frisco's weather station data supports the need for watering.
 Planting and watering cool season grasses, such as rye or other similar grasses, ARE NOT PERMITTED due to the increased water requirement.